Get to Know Retiro, the District in Madrid

 What to see in Retiro district

-This district is located in the greenest area of Madrid, near to Retiro Park, from where it gets its name, but also next to the most luxurious area in the city, the Golden Mile in Serrano Street.
+This district is located in the greenest area of Madrid, near Retiro Park, from where it gets its name, but also next to the most luxurious area in the city, the Golden Mile in Serrano Street.

-Retiro is home of many educational centers, and several museums such as The Prado and the Botanical Garden.
+Retiro is home of many educational centers and several museums, such as The Prado and the Botanical Garden.

-The park itself has several activities to do, like enjoy rowing boats in the Big Pond, practice running or have a picnic.
+The park itself has several activities to do, like enjoy rowing boats in the Big Pond, practice running, or have a picnic.

-Inside the park, we can find the Crystal Palace and Velázquez Palace, where they offer activities and temporary exhibitions.
+Inside the park, we can find the Crystal Palace and the Velázquez Palace, where they offer activities and temporary exhibitions.
 In addition, this area is very well connected because of Atocha station, which has Metro and Train lines in it.

 Architecture of Retiro district

-Throughout history, we know that the district has been the place where many kings had built iconic monuments from Madrid.
+Throughout history, we know that the district has been the place where many kings built iconic monuments from Madrid.